macntech/hugo-marie/README.md

     service = "twitter"
     url = "https://twitter.com/"
 ```
-*Note*: You must add one params.social set per link you would like to add.
+*Note*: You must add one params.social group per link you would like to add.
 There is no option that you can combine multiple in one section.

 #### :email: Mailerlite Newsletter
 The theme includes a standard way to add your mailerlite (check out here) account for newsletter subscribtion in the footer of the page.
 To enable you must register with mailerlite first and create an embedded form.
 Afterwards you can configure your details via congig.toml